ritchie46/ritchievink.com/content/post/gaussian-process.md

 In the plot above we see the result from our posterior distribution.
 We sample functions that fit our training data (the red squares).
 So the amount of possible infinite functions that could describe our data has been reduced to a lower amount of infinite functions [if that makes sense ;)].
 It is also very nice that we get uncertainty boundaries are smaller in places where we have observed data and widen where we have not.
 For now, we did noiseless regressions, so the uncertainty is nonexistent where we observed data.
 We could generalize this example to noisy data and also include functions that are within the noise margin.
 The red dashed line shows the mean of the posterior and would now be our best guess for $f(x)$.

 This post was an introduction to Gaussian processes and described what it meant to express functions as samples from a distribution.
 I hope it gave some insight into the abstract definition of **GPs**.
-You may also take a look at [Gaussian mixture models]({{< ref "post/gaussian_mixture.md" >}}) where we utilize Gaussian and Dirichlet distributions to do parameterless clustering.
+You may also take a look at [Gaussian mixture models]({{< ref "post/gaussian_mixture.md" >}}) where we utilize Gaussian and Dirichlet distributions to do nonparametric clustering.

 <script type="text/x-mathjax-config">
 MathJax.Hub.Config({